Lur1an/python-telegram-bot-template/README.md

 #### Dev mode

-- Run: `poetry run python -m src.main --dev` or execute the `main` function in your debugger which will default to `dev` mode. (make sure the environment is activated by running `poetry shell` first)
+- Run: `poetry run python -m src.main --dev` or execute the `main` function directly in your debugger which will default to `dev` mode. (make sure the environment is activated by running `poetry shell` first)

 #### Production mode